 E&ER has conducted several studies of course reform in undergraduate STEM education, including changes in pedagogy, assessment, and curricula, and and how these changes may support or hinder student retention in STEM majors.
 Some of our work addresses inquiry for K-12 students and teachers, too.

-In collaboration with the ATLAS Assessment and Research Center at UCB, E&ER has conducted evaluation-with-research studies for CAHSI, an alliance of seven Hispanic-Serving Institutions that seek to recruit, retain, and advance Hispanics into computing careers through reform initiatives targeting specific stages in the higher education “pipeline.”
+In collaboration with the ATLAS Assessment and Research Center at CU Boulder, E&ER has conducted evaluation-with-research studies for CAHSI, an alliance of seven Hispanic-Serving Institutions that seek to recruit, retain, and advance Hispanics into computing careers through reform initiatives targeting specific stages in the higher education “pipeline.”
 Learn more about the transformation of undergraduate computing.

 Some of our collaborative work examines strategies for teaching students and teachers about how science works as an intellectual and human process.